Astros vs. Yankees Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 56 hits with 10 doubles, 20 home runs, 41 walks and 42 RBI.
-He's also stolen three bases.
+- Aaron Judge has collected 56 hits with 10 doubles, 20 home runs and 42 walks.
+He has driven in 42 runs with three stolen bases.

 Judge Recent Games